 Dougal specialises in projects in sensitive locations and crematoria design.

-He is a senior associate architect with experience working across a wide variety of projects, including residential, student accommodation and higher education.
+He is an architect with experience working across a wide variety of projects, including residential, student accommodation and higher education.
 He predominantly leads teams on the early design and development of projects in our Bath office.

 What’s your favourite project you’ve worked on to date?